basho/basho_docs/source/languages/en/riakcs/cookbooks/installing/Installing-Riak-CS.md

 CentOS enables Security-Enhanced Linux (SELinux) by default.
 If you encounter errors during installation, try disabling SELinux.
 </div>

-## Installing Riak

-If you have not yet installed Riak, follow the [[Riak Installation|
-Installing and Upgrading]] documentation to do so.

 ## What's Next?